 Motivation is what gets you started.
 Habit is what keeps you going.

-This might seem as overwhelming as running a 5K for 30 straight days.
+This might seem as overwhelming as running a 5K for 30 days in a row.
 But what if it is possible to develop a writing habit?
 Unlike running for an inexperienced runner, writing isn’t something we have to build up to.
 You can decide to start writing, and there will be no physical pain.
 Perhaps you will consider the Slice of Life Story Challenge (SOLSC) hosted on the Two Writing Teachers blog throughout the month of March.

 The word challenge isn’t taken lightly.
 It is difficult to develop a writing habit.
-The advantage of joining Slice of Life Story Challenge is the community of other slicers who will encourage, inspire, and nudge you to keep going.
-Not only is it about developing a writing habit, but also honing our craft of teaching writers.
-When an educator participates in The SOLSC, writing instruction is enriched.
+The advantage of joining the Slice of Life Story Challenge is the community of other slicers who will encourage, inspire, and nudge you to keep going.
+It’s about not only developing a writing habit, but also honing our craft of teaching writers.
+When an educator participates in the SOLSC, writing instruction is enriched.

 We ask students to write every day in writing workshop.
 The SOLSC helps replicate this for adult writers.
-Part of the challenge is to write daily — whether we want to or not.
-Because of the nonnegotiable daily writing part of the challenge, I’ve gained valuable insight when conferring with student writers.
+Part of the challenge is to write daily—whether we want to or not.
+Because of the nonnegotiable daily writing part of the challenge, I’ve gained valuable insight into conferring with student writers.

 I understand that sometimes I have nothing to write about.
-I think of an idea and then a monster in my head says, “You’ve already written about that.”
+I think of an idea, and then a monster in my head says, “You’ve already written about that.”
 I think of another idea, and the same monster says, “Someone else already wrote about that.”
 Before writing daily, I had the misconception that students were being lazy when they said, “I have nothing to write about.”
-Now I understand when you write daily, there are times when it’s going to be hard to find a topic.
+Now I understand that when you write daily, sometimes it’s going to be hard to find a topic.
 I’m able to talk with students about the monsters in our minds that try to derail our writing lives.
-I have experience in overcoming them and pressing on to find a topic since not writing isn’t an option.
+I have experience in overcoming them and pressing on to find a topic, since not writing isn’t an option.
 I approach students with compassion instead of annoyance when they don’t have a writing topic.

 Minilesson Teaching Points

 The walls between people disintegrate during the SOLSC.
 Comments create connections between slicers, and the entire writing community is strengthened.
-There are many writing challenges you can join via the web, however, what sets SOLSC apart is the writing community that develops.
+There are many writing challenges you can join via the Web, but what sets SOLSC apart is the writing community that develops.
 Every year it feels magical to me.
 The connections and the comments fuel writers.

 Meaningful Share Sessions

-As a teacher, I learned the value of comments.
+As a teacher, I’ve learned the value of comments.
 When quick feedback is coupled with valuable comments, I am empowered as a writer.
-This impacts the kind of comments I give to students.
-I realize the importance of getting quick feedback to our work and have adjusted share sessions to include more partner or small group interactions, providing students with opportunities to hear comments about their in-progress writing.
+This affects the kind of comments I give to students.
+I realize the importance of getting quick feedback on our work and have adjusted share sessions to include more partner or small-group interactions, providing students with opportunities to hear comments about their in-progress writing.
 I also teach students the power of specific feedback.
 Using comments from other slicers as mentor texts, we study how to provide specific and useful feedback.

 I’m interested, but what’s a slice?

 A slice is a snippet of your day.
 We write about the ordinary moments, the daily grind, and the mundane chores.
 A slice doesn’t have to be anything fancy or life altering.
 In fact, the more commonplace, the better.
 Slices are also short in nature.
 There’s no need to write a lot of words.
 Need some topic ideas?
 Then check out the list: “31 Slices.”
 Want more ideas about slices?
-See this post: http://twowritingteachers.wordpress.com/2011/01/24/what-is-a-slice-of-life/
+See this post: “What is a Slice of Life?”

 What do I need?

-In order to join the challenge, you need to have a blog.
+To join the challenge, you need to have a blog.
 The most difficult part of starting a blog is deciding on a name.
 Once you know what you want to call your online writing space, the rest is a few easy steps.
-Simply go to a host site.
-I recommend Blogger or WordPress, and then follow the directions.
-I promise with a few clicks, you will be the proud owner of a new blog.
+Simply go to a host site—I recommend Blogger or WordPress—and then follow the directions.
+I promise that with a few clicks, you will be the proud owner of a new blog.
 You write your slice on your blog.
 Then you copy the unique URL of your post and share it in the comments on the SOLSC post on Two Writing Teachers.
-For more information, check out this “nuts and bolts” link about the challenge from last year: http://twowritingteachers.wordpress.com/2011/02/28/important-info-if-you-wanna-play-sols-challenge-2011/
+For more information, check out this “nuts and bolts” link about the challenge from 2011.

 You Can Do It!